 - Alex Mally, A2P (Trusted Advisor), email@example.com, 9am-5pm

-Finally, do not hesitate to write to Samira Baig, our Occupational Psychologist, for counselling.
+Finally, do not hesitate to write to Samira Baig, our Occupational Psychologist, for counseling.
 She is available for telephone and/or online consultations.
-For an appointment, please contact her please contact her directly by email.
+For an appointment, please contact her directly by e-mail.

 - 142 Telephone Counseling / Telefonseelsorge

 - 01-31330 Psychiatric Immediate Help / Psychiatrische Soforthilfe